Tōdō Takatora: Serving the Toyotomi clan

-In 1576, Takatora served Hashiba Hidenaga, the younger brother of Hashiba Hideyoshi, a senior vassal of Nobunaga, and was granted a smallholding of fief worth of 300 koku.
+In 1576, Takatora served Hashiba Hidenaga, the younger brother of Hashiba Hideyoshi, a senior vassal of Nobunaga, and was granted a smallholding worth 300 koku.
 At this time, he changed his surname to Yoemon.

-In October 1577, when Hidenaga led 3,000 soldiers to march into Tajima, Takatora succeeded in a surprise attack on and subdued Takeda Castle with the help of a guide.
-Takatora immediately awarded with additional lands of 1,000 koku, and appointed to lead ashigaru infantry.
-However, when Takatora led 120 cavalry to attack the resistance forces from Tochiya castle, Takatora units suffered heavy casualties.
+In October 1577, when Hidenaga led 3,000 soldiers to march into Tajima, Takatora succeeded in a surprise attack and subdued Takeda Castle with the help of a guide.
+Takatora was immediately awarded with additional lands worth 1,000 koku, and was appointed to lead ashigaru infantry.
+However, when Takatora led 120 cavalrymen to attack the resistance forces from Tochiya Castle, Takatora's units suffered heavy casualties.

 In 1580, during the Siege of Miki, Takatora personally killed the commander of Bessho Nagaharu's 300 horsemen, Kago Rokuroemon.
-Takatora also recorded to seize the mount of Rokuroemon, a jet black colored horse.
+Takatora was also recorded seizing the mount of Rokuroemon, a jet black colored horse.

-In 1581, suppressing a rebellion of local clans in Tajima Province.Historical Research Association (Japan) (1966) His holding of domain was increased by 3,000 koku, and he was promoted as commander of a musketeers unit.
+In 1581, he was tasked with suppressing a rebellion of local clans in Tajima Province.
+His domain holdings was increased by 3,000 koku, and he was promoted as commander of a musketeer unit.

-in 1583, Takatora was participated in the campaign of Shizugatake on the side of Toyotomi.
+In 1583, Takatora participated in the campaign of Shizugatake on the side of Toyotomi.
 He fought in the Chugoku region where he managed to beat and rout the troops of Sakuma Nobumori.
-For his service in this campaign, Takatora was rewarded with additional holding of domains worth of 1,300 koku.
+For his service in this campaign, Takatora was rewarded with additional holdings of domains worth 1,300 koku.

-In 1585, Takatora participated in Toyotomi conquest of Kishu.
-He manage to defeat Yukawa Naoharu and Yamamoto Shuzen in October.
-After the war, Takatora was given more fiefs of Kokawa, Wakayama in Kii Province, which were worth of 10,000 koku.
+In 1585, Takatora participated in the Toyotomi conquest of Kishu.
+He managed to defeat Yukawa Naoharu and Yamamoto Shuzen in October.
+After the war, Takatora was given more fiefs of Kokawa, Wakayama in Kii Province, which were worth 10,000 koku.
 He also was appointed as 'commissioner' for the construction of Saruokayama Castle and Wakayama Castle.
-In the same year, he made contribution in the Invasion of Shikoku, and was awarded further land domain worth of 5,400 by Hideyoshi.
+In the same year, he made contributions in the Invasion of Shikoku, and was awarded further land domains worth 5,400 by Hideyoshi.

-In 1586, Hideyoshi, who became Kanpaku or regent, instructed Hidenaga to build a mansion in Jurakudai's residence for Tokugawa Ieyasu, who was to go to Kyoto for an audience with Hideyoshi, and Hidenaga appointed Takatora as Sakuji Bugyo.
-Takatora was assigned as chief designer to build the mansion.
-Then on his own initiative, Takatora changes the design as he cited the security concerns from the original blueprints he was given and paid the additional cost of the project.
-Later, when Ieyasu inspected the design and asked him why the mansion residence was different to the original blueprint, Takatora answered that Ieyasu feel dissatisfied with the change he made, he was free to reconstruct the mansion.
+In 1586, Hideyoshi, who became Kanpaku or Regent, instructed Hidenaga to build a mansion in Jurakudai as a residence for Tokugawa Ieyasu, who was to go to Kyoto for an audience with Hideyoshi, and Hidenaga appointed Takatora as Commissioner of Construction.
+Takatora was assigned as the chief designer to build the mansion.
+Then, on his own initiative, Takatora changed the design as he cited the security concerns from the original blueprints he was given and paid the additional cost of the project.
+Later, when Ieyasu inspected the design and asked him why the mansion residence was different to the original blueprint, Takatora answered that if Ieyasu felt dissatisfied with the changes Takatora made, Ieyasu was free to reconstruct the mansion.
 However, Ieyasu said that he was instead satisfied with Takatora's design.